 In general, a ligament connecting two bones is a thickened portion of the fibrous membrane of the articular capsule.
 When a joint accidentally exceeds its movement range, the ligament gets stretched out, which is called a sprain.

-A cracking sound of the knuckles is caused by the movement of a finger joint to suddenly expand the articular cavity.
+A cracking sound of the knuckles is caused by the movement of a finger joint which suddenly expands the articular cavity.

 Unlike the interphalangeal joints which are hinge joints (Fig. 2-58), the metacarpophalangeal joints allow adduction and abduction.
 The palmar interossei adduct and flex the proximal phalanges.
 Conversely, the dorsal interossei abduct and extend them (Fig. 2-60).

 The term “interosseus” derives from the muscle origins between the metacarpal bones.
-There are three palmar interossei, rather than four, because of the adductor pollicis (Fig. 2-54).
-Since the adductor pollicis does not originate from metacarpal bones, the adductor is not an interosseus.
+There are three palmar interossei, rather than four (Fig. 2-60), because of the adductor pollicis.
+Since the adductor pollicis does not originate only from metacarpal bone, the adductor is not an interosseus (Fig. 2-54).

-There are four instead of six dorsal interossei because of the abductor pollicis brevis (Fig. 2-54) and the abductor digiti minimi (Fig. 2-55).
-Since these two abductors originate from the carpal bones, they are not named as interosseus.
+There are four instead of six dorsal interossei (Fig. 2-60) because of the abductor pollicis brevis and the abductor digiti minimi.
+Since these two abductors originate from the carpal bones, they are not named as interosseus (Figs. 2-54,55).

-The palm muscles innervated by median nerve are memorized by the MEat LOAF.
-In summary, two lateral lumbrical muscles (Fig. 2-57) and thenar eminence muscles (Fig. 2-54) are contracted by the median nerve.
+In the palm muscles, two lateral lumbrical muscles (Fig. 2-57) and three thenar eminence muscles (Fig. 2-54) are contracted by the median nerve.